AndreaFalanti/popnas/README.md

 **Search strategy**:
-- **max_children**: defines the maximum number of cells the algorithm can train in each iteration (except the first step, which trains all possible cells).
+- **max_children**: defines the maximum number of cells the algorithm can train in each iteration (except the first step, which trains all possible cells composed by a single block).
 - **max_exploration_children**: defines the maximum number of cells the algorithm can train in the exploration step.
 - **score_metric**: specifies the metric used for estimating the prediction quality of the trained models.
   Currently supported: [accuracy, f1_score].